 This kind of testing provides a comprehensive view of the effectiveness of your application’s security controls that are publicly exposed since it includes testing servers, firewalls, and IDS.

 2) Internal Pentesting

-Internal Pentesting done for a web app that is hosted on the intranet.
-Thus, it helps in preventing the attacks due to the exploitation of vulnerabilities existing within the corporate firewall.
+Internal Pentesting is done for a web app hosted on the intranet.
+Thus, it helps in preventing attacks due to the exploitation of vulnerabilities existing within the corporate firewall.